 Table of Contents

 Red, pulsing skin dotted with bright veins is the hallmark of rosacea.
 But this condition can do more than just redden your skin.
-It can also add a rosy tinge to your eyes, and sometimes, that eye redness is the first sign of rosacea you'll see.
+It can also add a rosy tinge to your eyes, and sometimes, that eye redness is the first sign of rosacea you will see.
 (Learn more)

 More than half of all people with rosacea have the ocular form of the disease.
 In addition to changing your eyes' color, it can also deliver a sense of dryness or grittiness.
 If left untreated, it can even steal your vision.
 (Learn more)